rohoog/user-bus/README.md

 The user-land i2c driver works for i2c busses like pseudo-tty, userfs, loop work for ttys, filesystems and blockdevices.

+There are 2 options for the protocol, old 'read/write' only protocol and 'ioctl/read/write' protocol.

-The protocol is really simple (too simple at the moment).
+The old 'read/write' protocol is really simple (too simple for real applications, but in simple cases it might suffice).
 When a userland application opens the /dev/i2c-user device, a new /dev/i2c-x is created.
-The userland application is supposed to read from the ope device filedescriptor and the read returns 2 bytes: the i2c address (shifted <<1 to include the read/write bit) and the length.
+The userland application is supposed to read from the opened device filedescriptor and the read returns 2 bytes: the i2c address (shifted <<1 to include the read/write bit) and the length.
 If the address indicates a read transaction (`addr&1 == 1`), the next operation should be a write, returning what was read from the addressed device.
 If the address indicates a write (`addr&1 == 0`), the next operation should be a read, reading what data to write to the addressed device.
 When the bus is not ACK-ed (no device reacts to the address, the opposite operation should be called by the application to indicate the NACK and the length/data don't care.
 Each such transcation is to be started with a start condition and ended with a stop condition.
-This is currently the limitation that makes this too simplistic for real-life use, as no repeated start conditions are possible.

-The intention is to relieve this limitation using an ioctl.
-If a userland i2c bus driver wants to support repeated start conditions, then it needs to use this ioctl that relays the in-kernel master-transfer call, allowing multiple collated i2c transactions with repeated start conditions.
+This method supports no repeated start conditions.

+The new ioctl based protocol is very similar, only the first read of 2 bytes is replaced by an ioctl (UI2C_XFER) that returns the full 'i2c_msg' structure from i2c-dev userspace and in-kernel with the omission of the data pointer, as that is transfered with read or write.
+One i2c_msg is output every ioctl, the 'flags' bit I2C_M_STOP indicates to the consumer whether the stop condition needs to be generated at the end of this message, thus this determines if the following start condition is a repeated start or not.
+There is another ioctl (UI2C_SET_FUNC) that can be used to advertize the capabilities of the user-space i2c-bus, like support for 10 bit I2C addresses.
+Default functionalities are I2C_FUNC_I2C | I2C_FUNC_SMBUS_EMUL.

 ## Compiling